top of page

 Support Practitioner

-Maya is currently the full time forest school instructor and program director for Pictou County Forest School, but is joining us for the summer.
+Maya is currently the full time forest school instructor and program director for Pictou County Forest School (PCFS) and also supports our summer camps.
 Prior to her role with PCFS, she ran a successful dayhome in East Mountain for several years, with an emphasis on free play, and building resilience and self confidence in nature.

 A loving mother of two and active outdoor enthusiast, Maya has a depth of experience working with children and sharing her love and interest in nature.